ehsanfa/nginx-geo-cache/readme.md

 }
 ```

 Now it comes to the main part of the whole application, the `cache.lua` file that handles the caching.
-This file gets parameters from the request, searches through the `redis` database for any near records, serves the user if anything is found, and otherwise requests to the upstream application.
+This file gets parameters from the request, searches through the `redis` database for any near records, serves the user if anything is found, and otherwise requests to the upstream application and saves the response in redis for the next requests.
 ```
 local redis = require 'redis'

 redis.commands.georadius = redis.command('GEORADIUS')
+redis.commands.geoadd = redis.command('GEOADD')

 local client = redis.connect('redis', 6379)
 local lat = ngx.var.arg_lat